Syncleus/Ferma/docs/annotations/adjacency.md

 Valid return types: `void`

 The argument for this method must be an `Iterable` or a subclass of `Iterable` which iterates over vertex Frames.
 It is suggested you specify a Generic Type for the Iterator for usability.

-Since all Java collections inherit from the `Iterable` interface they can also be used as parameters to these methods.
+Since all Java collections inherit from the `Iterable` interface any collection type can also be used as a parameter to this methods.

-This method will iterate over all the vertex specified in the `Iterable` argument and create new edges to connect to it.
+This method will drop all existing edges with the specified lable then iterate over all the vertex specified in the `Iterable` argument and create new edges to connect to them.
 The edges in the graph will not encode a type.

-Any existing edges matching the specified label that do not connect to one of the `VertexFrame` provided by the iterator will be removed.
+!!! warning
+    If any of the vertex specified by this method's argument already has an edge forming an adjacency with this vertex and has matching direction and label attributes then that edge will be removed and recreated as a blank untyped edge with the same label.

 example: